 - Cash and cash equivalents: Cash and cash equivalents consist of cash at banks and in hand and certain money market securities held in the ordinary course of business which are highly liquid investments and can be readily convertible to known amounts of cash.
 The carrying amount of cash equals fair value.
-The fair value of cash equivalents is based on quoted market prices.
-These assets are classified as Level 1. - Funds held by ceding insurers: The fair value of the embedded derivative is estimated based on the change in the fair value of the assets supporting the funds withheld receivable under our funds withheld agreement.
-The fair value is classified as Level 2 based on the valuation methods used for the underlying assets. - Sundry assets: Relate to the amount of deductible temporary differences expected to be recovered from the Internal Revenue Service, using the federal tax rate that is enacted at the end of the reporting period.
-The amount recognized is in conformity with GAAP principles for tax purposes and the Company has determined that it is probable that future taxable profit will be available against which the deferred tax asset can be utilized.
+The fair value of cash equivalents is based on quoted market prices. - Fixed maturity securities: Fair value is obtained primarily from industry-standard pricing methodologies based on market observable information.
+The Company's investment in fixed maturity securities are classified as available-for-sale ("AFS"). - Funds withheld at interest: The fair value of the embedded derivative is estimated based on the change in the fair value of the assets supporting the funds withheld receivable under our funds withheld agreement.

-5.2.Valuation Bases, Assumptions and Methods to Derive the Value of Technical Provisions
+5.2.
+Valuation Bases, Assumptions and Methods to Derive the Value of Technical Provisions